 - The discovery that "returning to normal" is not possible, and not going to happen, and the accompanying grief in response to that reality...

 - ... and Yet.
 Yet.
 The recognition that our world's "normal" was not sustainable; our planet could not survive it, our bodies could not endure the stress, the hustle, the culture of lack.
 That we have been forced to face the consequences of our actions and thus, must build a new world.
-We have thus been invited--inside this horrendous global catastrophe filled with plague and fear and death-- to imagine a world with less hustle, less poverty, less inequity, and filled with more compassion, fairness, empathy, and wellness for ourselves and our one and only planet.
+We have thus been invited--inside this horrendous global catastrophe filled with plague and fear and death-- to imagine a world with less hustle, less poverty, less inequity, and filled with more compassion, fairness, empathy, and wellness for ourselves and our one and only planet. - Dawns.
+Lots of Dawns.

 *

-TODAY, ANOTHER UNIVERSE by Jane Hirshfield
+TODAY, ANOTHER UNIVERSEby Jane Hirshfield

 The arborist has determined: